albar965/littlenavmap-manual/en/WEATHER.md

 *Little Navmap* watches the X-Plane `METAR.rwx` file for changes and will apply updates immediately.

+Note that the nearest weather will not necessarily depict the weather at the clicked station due to the interpolation between multiple stations which is done by the simulator.

 ### Online - NOAA and VATSIM

 Online weather from both sources is updated every 10 minutes.